evolentDelight/LearnReact/ReactKC-MS/code/Chapter 4/4.1-SimpleCalculator/README.md

 ## Results Image
 ![Simple Calculator Image](<./results/4.1 Simple Calculator Results.png>)

+## Learning Outcomes
+* JavaScript should not be used for critical math operations
+  * this is due to the fact JavaScript performs its own rounding and calculation that compromises accuracy.
+  * Lower-level languages should be relied on for extensive mathematical operations.
+One example is C, C++
+* It's unavoidable to end up using exponential or odd representation without taking extra steps for readability.

 ## Credits
 Input Field CSS, Animation by Praashoo7
 * Resource on uiverse.io